Ep. 265 Here Is Practical Help for Anyone Stuck in a Bad Habit

 Your Highest Affection

 Covenant means to separate from all others and commit to one, i.e., marriage or the Lord.
-For example, in marriage, you do not separate from interacting with all women in the world—if you’re a man.
-The same goes for women.
-It means that nobody from the opposite sex will have power over you, or you won’t have more love for anyone more than your wife.
-You may engage all of humanity—male and female, but none of them will gain your affection more than what you have for your spouse.
+For example, in marriage, we are not separated from interacting with all women in the world—if you’re a man.
+The same goes for women, but it means that nobody from the opposite sex will have power over us, or we won’t have more love for anyone than our wives.
+We may engage all of humanity—male and female—but none of them will gain our affection more than what we have for our spouses.

-There could be some wisdom in separating from some women or a certain woman—if your heart lusts after one of them.
-That kind of “separation from the world” is not legalism, but wisdom—practically applied.
-The vital idea to keep in mind is that the evil in play here is not the other woman but the passion in the heart (James 1:14-15; fire in the bones).
-To miss this point is to miss the origin of the sin, its cause, and where you should place your focus.
+Of course, there could be wisdom in separating from some women or a particular woman—if our heart lusts after someone.
+That type of “separation from the world” is not legalism but wisdom—practically applied.
+The vital idea to remember is that the evil in play here is not the “objects” in the world but the passions, lusts, and desires in the heart (James 1:14-15; fire in the bones).
+To miss this point is to miss the origin of the sin, its cause, and where we should place our focus.

 Switching Idols

 A man told me years ago that he gave up porn and gained thirty pounds.
-He did not fix the problem but redirected his lust in another direction.
-The legalist who believes the problem is “out there somewhere” will do similarly and go through similar cycles of addiction: stop, start, stop, start.
-Anytime you externalize sin’s cause as being out there somewhere, you may choose to retreat from all those temptations while missing the source of the allurement.
+He did not fix the problem of his lust-filled heart but redirected his desires in another direction.
+The legalist who believes the problem is “out there somewhere” will do similarly and go through similar cycles of addiction: stop, start, stop, start, ad infinitum.
+Anytime we externalize sin’s cause as being out there somewhere, we may retreat from all those objects of lust while missing the source of the lust—in our hearts.

 Rick's Books on Amazon